c0d3s/RecommEngine/README.md

 You'll notice a reasonably strong positive correlation with Don (meaning Don and Bob have similar taste), a neutral correlation with Alice, and a slightly negative correlation with Erica.

 By default, the Pearson algorithm is used, and only 3 results are returned.
-These  parameters can be definied explicitly when calling the method, by passing for example `num: 5` and/or `similarity: 'Euclidean'`.
+These  parameters can be defined explicitly when calling the method, by passing for example `num: 5` and/or `similarity: 'Euclidean'`.

 ### Flipper